 The visit to the museums may be so intense that there is no room for anything else, but once you have finished, we definitely suggest you walk towards Trastevere.

-For here beats the heart of the Rome of the Romans and you could experience a truly unforgettable evening.
+Here, in fact, beats the heart of the most authentic Rome, and you could experience a truly unforgettable evening.
 Restaurants, places for aperitifs, small craft stores and ateliers: you cannot leave Rome without seeing this extraordinary neighborhood.

 And don't forget to taste a good Amatriciana or Carbonara: more than a suggestion, it is a moral imperative!